 Symptoms can be triggered by things such as flu, pollution, pollen, cigarette smoke and animals.
 Keep a diary of symptoms as this can help the doctor properly assess your condition.

-Get help quickly at our hospital’s Private GP Service
+Get help quickly from our Private GP service

 If you’re using your reliever inhaler more than three times a week, it could be a sign that your asthma is getting worse, and you should contact your GP or asthma nurse.